So your school has gone 1:1 with technology…now what?

 I started out with a digital presentation on five key points on digital citizenship: RESPECT YOURSELF, PROTECT YOURSELF, RESPECT OTHERS, PROTECT OTHERS, and RESPECT INTELLECTUAL PROPERTY.

 Once we brainstormed what each of those points would look like in our classroom and at home, they signed an agreement to with the five conditions of being a good digital citizen.
 My students were not only going to have access to their Chromebooks at school, but they were also able to take them home every day like they would take home a textbook.
 I wanted to make sure my expectations about digital citizenship were CRYSTAL clear.
-You can download a copy of my digital citizenship agreement by clicking on the image below.

 Our first few tech lessons were on navigating the Chrome browser, signing up for Google Classroom, and even creating Google Docs.
 I’ll have a post on those free mini-lessons later this summer.
 Each lesson focused on learning new digital skills.
 They definitely helped my students start their 1:1 journey on the right foot!